Hull Turf logo

 Level the Ground for a Smooth Surface

-To prevent weed growth beneath the artificial grass, you might wonder, can you put fake grass on dirt after compacting and laying down a durable weed barrier fabric over the compacted soil?
-It is also important to maintain a slight slope away from structures to facilitate proper drainage and prevent water accumulation.
-Once the soil is compacted, you should ask, can you put fake grass on dirt by rechecking the level using a long straight edge or leveling tool to confirm that the surface is smooth and ready for installation?
+To prevent weed growth beneath the artificial grass, you might wonder, what should you do after compacting and laying down a weed barrier over the compacted soil?
+It is also important to maintain a slight slope away from structures to facilitate drainage and prevent water accumulation.
+Once the soil is compacted, you should ask, how can you recheck the level using a long straight edge or leveling tool to confirm that the surface is smooth and ready for installation?

 Follow the arrows to see each step in preparing the ground for artificial grass.
 Each box represents an action you need to take to ensure a smooth and stable surface.